x

 This skill is perfect to have ready.
 Take time to prepare your portfolio for corporate applications, especially MNCs.
 It's also essential for anyone planning to work abroad—because even if you're in management now, moving to a new country often means starting from a specialist role.

-Session 1: Onboard, Design System and Atoms
+Week 1: Onboard, Design System and Atoms

 Homework: